 Discussions on Android 12 and its skins such as Samsung One UI 4.1 are now over as Android 13 is the new talk of the town.
 We shared the list of Galaxy devices that will get the Android 13-based One UI 5.0 update months ago, while the Beta program officially kicked off in early August.

-According to Samsung, S series devices including the Galaxy S22, S22+, S22 Ultra, S21, S21+, S21 Ultra, S20, S20+, S20 Ultra, and S10 Lite are compatible with the One UI 5.0 version upgrade, based on Android OS 13.
-Starting October this year, the company will begin the rollout of its new One UI version to the Public.
+According to Samsung, S series devices including the Galaxy S22, S22+, S22 Ultra, S21, S21+, S21 Ultra, S20, S20+, S20 Ultra, and S10 Lite are eligible for the One UI 5.0 version upgrade, based on Android OS 13.
+Starting October this year, the company has started the rollout of its new One UI version to the Public.

 Through this page, we provide you with detailed information on every eligible Samsung Galaxy S series smartphone for the Android 13-based One UI 5.0 update.
 Therefore, if you have one of the S22, S22+, S22 Ultra, S21, S21+, S21 Ultra, S20, S20+, S20 Ultra, or S10 Lite, should bookmark this page to stay connected.